Introduction

 Client-side rendering in the browser using WebCodecs

-Client-side rendering lets users export videos directly in their browser - no server infrastructure required.
-Under the hood, the SDK uses Remotion's @remotion/web-renderer to encode video using the browser's built-in WebCodecs API.
+Client-side rendering is the default rendering mode in the RVE SDK.
+Users can export videos directly in their browser — no server infrastructure required.
+Under the hood, the SDK uses @remotion/web-renderer to encode video using the browser's built-in WebCodecs API.

-This is the simplest way to get video export working with the SDK.
+This is enabled automatically when you use the SDK without providing a customRenderer.
 There are no API routes to implement, no servers to manage, and no cloud configuration.
 The video is rendered frame-by-frame in the browser and downloaded as an MP4 when complete.

 When to Use Client-Side Rendering

-- Getting started quickly - zero backend setup
+- Getting started - works out of the box with zero setup

 - Local-first apps - no server costs or infrastructure to maintain

-- Prototyping and demos - ship a working export without implementing API routes
+- Prototyping and demos - ship a working export immediately

 Still confused?